 Employee retention starts with who you hire.
 To improve your employee retention rate, “make sure you are hiring…the right people for the jobs and the organization,” Davis said.

-Before you start interviewing for a position, make sure you’re clear on the role, its responsibilities, and what type of person you’re looking for.
+Before you start interviewing for a position, make sure you’re clear on the role, its responsibilities and required skill sets, and what type of person you’re looking for.
 When you start interviewing candidates, be sure to take enough time to get to know them and get a sense of whether they’re the right fit for the role, your organization, and the team they’ll be working with.
-According to Davis, beyond a candidate being qualified for the role they’ll be performing, there’s a bigger picture that needs to be taken into consideration: “The compatibility of teammates matters,” he said.
+As Davis noted, “The compatibility of teammates matters.”

-Being deliberate during the hiring process will ensure that you get the right people into your organization.
-And when it’s the right fit for you and them, it will increase the chances that they’ll stay with your organization for years to come.
+Being deliberate during the hiring process will help you ensure you’re onboarding the right people for your organization.
+And when it’s the right fit for you both, it will increase the chances that they’ll stay with your organization for years to come.

 2. Invest in leaders.

-To see your employee retention rate increase, “invest in the selection and training of your supervisors and monitor their impact on their [teams],” Davis advised.
+To help increase your employee retention rate, “invest in the selection and training of your supervisors and monitor their impact on their [teams],” Davis advised.

 3. Build a values-based culture.

 Employees want to feel like their work matters and that they’re part of something bigger than themselves.
 If your employees don’t feel like your organization has a mission they can get behind, it could lead them to look elsewhere — and cause your retention rate to plummet.
-According to recent research from research and advisory firm Gartner, 68% of employees would consider leaving their organization for an employer that takes a stronger stance on cultural and societal issues.
+According to a 2021 Gartner survey of 3,000 employees, 68% of employees would consider leaving their organization for an employer that takes a stronger stance on cultural and societal issues.

-For example, if your company is focused on sustainability, you could send quarterly updates to staff on how your organization is lowering its carbon footprint, and schedule regular environmentally focused volunteer opportunities for your team.
-If your mission is to improve your community, keep your team informed on how you’re making that happen and give them plenty of opportunities to get involved.
+For example, if your company is focused on sustainability, you could send team members quarterly updates on how your organization is lowering its carbon footprint, and schedule regular environmentally focused volunteer opportunities for your team.

 When you rally your team around your corporate mission and values, it can give them a deeper sense of purpose at work — and make it more likely that they’ll stay with your organization long-term.